What is Forest School?

 For more information visit The Forest School Association

 Forest School is more about the process than the activities set.
-Whilst there will be structure, they will also steer their own learning journeys and have the freedom to explore, make their own choices and apply their knowledge and skills.
+Whilst there will be elements of structure, they will also steer their own learning journeys and have the freedom to explore, make their own choices and apply their knowledge and skills.

 As well as free time to run and explore on their own, use their own individual imaginations and creativity.